gabrielecalvo/wind_opendata_review/README.md

 # Wind OpenData Review
-List openly available wind data sources available online
+This is a compiled list of freely available wind data sources available online.

 ## Measured Data
 #### [Atmosphere to Electrons Datasets](https://a2e.energy.gov/data)